m3o/m3o-cloud/README.md

 and abstraction layer.
 We host the open source [Micro](https://github.com/micro/micro) project as the base Cloud OS and use it to power all the [Services](https://github.com/micro/services), which are also open source.

-We then have our own custom dev UX on top for which the source exists in this repo.
+We then have our own custom dev UX on top and [backend](https://github.com/m3o/backend) for management.

 ## Development